Feyzee61/psx_payload_injector/README.md

 ## Contributing

 Contributions are welcome!
 Feel free to open pull requests for bug fixes, UI improvements, or additional features.

 ---

+## Acknowledgments

+Special thanks to [barisyild](https://github.com/barisyild) for the [AirPSX](https://github.com/barisyild/airpsx) project, which this tool can be used to launch ELF payloads for.

+---